My work is all about transformation and discovery…

 I started woodworking when I was in high school at Sumner Academy of Arts and Science.
 There woodworking was taught out of the art department and wasn’t considered a shop class.
 This is where I developed a love of wood and tools and working with my hands.
 I even won some scholastic competitions.
 After high school I earned a degree in Biochemistry from the University of Kansas.
 I spent most of my corporate career working as a chemist.
 Even though I no longer had access to woodworking tools, I always seemed to find construction projects: a deck or a dock or a garage.
 Eventually I got to help build a house.
 Then my husband and I built our house.
 We did a lot of the rough-in work and almost all of the finish work.
 When we started trimming the house, it started feeling like I was back in high school — a little more artistic consideration is needed when choosing trim styles, wood, etc. Then we built wooden counter tops and walnut hand rails.
 I didn’t want the edges of either of these to look like they’d come off a production line, so I spent many hours with a spoke shave contouring the edges.
 I wanted them to look and feel like someone had run their hands over them a million times!
 So while building the house I went from pretty rough work (framing) to pretty nice work (trimming) to really nice work (counter tops and hand rails) and it renewed the passion I have for wood.
 A few years later, several seemingly small events occurred that made me take the leap from a relatively secure, well-compensated corporate job into what has become my new life: creating beautiful objects out of an amazing raw material.

 Although I am largely self-taught and spend lots of time experimenting, I have complimented my knowledge with formal classes.
-I have completed the Masters Program at the Marc Adams School of Woodworking and am currently working on the Fellowship Program.
+I have studied at Anderson Ranch Arts Center and completed the Masters Program at the Marc Adams School of Woodworking.
 I have taken a wide range of classes including Design, Joinery, Finishing and many more.
 I owe much gratitude to my mentors, Michael Fortune and David Polivka, for guiding me and answering an untold number of questions.
-I have also had the great privilege of interning with David.
+I have also had the great privilege of interning with both.
 Finally, I offer my thanks and love to my husband, Rick, for supporting me on this journey!